Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 }

 value class Config(val entries: Map<String, String>) {
-    val host: String by entries // OK: delegate is a primary property val port: String by entries // OK: same
+    val host: String by entries // Error: delegation is not allowed val port: String by entries // Error: delegation is not allowed }
-}

 value class LocalConfig(val localPort: Int) {
-    val host: String by Defaults.fallback // OK: delegate is a stable object property val port: String by lazy { "$localPort" }  // Error: `lazy` needs a backing field for the Lazy instance }
+    val host: String by Defaults.fallback // Error: delegation is not allowed val port: String by lazy { "$localPort" }  // Error: `lazy` needs a backing field for the Lazy instance }
 ```